vuongDang/const_init/README.md

 - JSON `Nan` is unsupported

 Currently all JSON `integers` are turned into Rust `isize` (hence we exclude `floats` and we don't differentiate between the different Rust integer types).

+## TODO

+- more bench
+  - branch with not only constant variables
+  - with increasing workload to see at which point the branch optimization is worth it